tensorpack/tensorpack/docs/tutorial/trainer.md

 The tower function needs to follow some conventions:

 1. __It might get called multiple times__ for data-parallel training or inference.
+   * Therefore, to use a tensorflow-hub module, you need to initialize the module outside the tower function, and call the module inside the tower function.
 2. It has to respect variable collections:
    * (Required) Only put variables __trainable by gradient descent__ into `TRAINABLE_VARIABLES`.
    * (Recommended) Put non-trainable variables that need to be used in inference into `MODEL_VARIABLES`.